Pedal on Roads, Highways, & Forest Trails

 Potawatomi State Park

 Bike across eight miles of off-road trails with varied terrain and forest and lake views.
-Cyclists are also welcome to bike on any park roads, so they can go pretty much wherever calls to them in PSP.
-View Interactive Map >
+Cyclists may also bike on any park roads.

 Whitefish Dunes State Park

-The Red Trail in this lakeside park has 5 miles of packed biking trail that goes along sand dunes and through the forest.
-You'll pass by Old Baldy, the tallest sand dune in the park and one of the great natural wonders of the Door County region.
-View Interactive Map >
+The Red Trail in this lakeside park has five miles of packed biking trail.
+You'll pass by forests, sand dunes, including Old Baldy, the tallest sand dune in the park.

-This historic trail begins in Sturgeon Bay and trends south for about 48 miles, taking you past the beautiful Ahnapee and Kewaunee rivers.
-Along the way, you'll pedal through several towns and see a mix of farmland, prairies, forest, woods, and wildlife.
+This historic trail begins in Sturgeon Bay and runs for about 48 miles, taking you past two rivers, several towns, and a mix of farmland, prairies, forest, woods, and wildlife.